Contents of this page

 Louis Zukofsky, 'Sincerity and Objectification,' Poetry 37 (February 1931): 269, quoted in Costello, Marianne Moore, 78.

 In this case, the original source is a journal article.
 More examples of full footnotes, for books, journal articles and other common kinds of source, are in the Chicago Manual's sample citations section.
-The main part of the Manual has even more examples, for a very wide range of materials.

 When referring to a specific lot, there is no need to give page numbers.